-[00:22:13] M. Margaret McKeown: So, when it came to the environment, there's no doubt, if given an opportunity, he would tip to the environment, but the interesting cases come when we have the Native Americans, or as called in the statutes and in the case law at the time, Indians, versus fish.
-So he loved fish, of course, and he would write eloquently when stopping a dam about the importance of fish and how a dam could ruin that and, at the same time, he wrote about his connection with the Indians because he grew up in Yakima, Washington and the Yakima tribe was out there, and he knew many of the people in the tribe.
+[00:21:42] Judge McKeown: So when it came to the environment, there's no doubt if given an opportunity, he would tip to the environment.
+But the interesting cases come when we have the Native Americans, or as called in the statutes and in the case law at the time, Indians versus fish.
+So he loved fish, and he would write eloquently when stopping a dam about the importance of fish and how a dam could ruin that.

+[00:22:13] Judge McKeown: And at the same time, he wrote about his connection with the Indians, because he grew up in Yakima Washington and the Yakima tribe was out there.
+And he knew many of the people in the tribe.
 He worked in the fields with migrant workers.
 He met the Indians on his hikes.

-[00:23:03] M. Margaret McKeown: And these fishing cases were very complicated, but, if you kind of weigh them all up, if you have a case of the Indians versus the fish, typically the fish would win.
-But, in other cases, where the Indians are against various other prospects or challenges, then typically the Indians would win, but he had, you know, conflicting feelings about this for sure.
-And not every case can be distilled into that kind of a dichotomy, but when you are looking backwards at somebody, you are trying to make some sense out of their jurisprudential thinking, and that's what I have come to think about then.
+[00:22:33] Judge McKeown: And these fishing cases were very complicated.
+But if you kinda weigh them all up, if you have a case of the Indians versus the fish, typically the fish would win.
+But in other cases where the Indians are against various other prospects or challenges, then typically the Indians would win.
+But he had conflicting feelings about this for sure.
+And not every case can be distilled into that kind of a dichotomy.
+But when you are looking backwards at somebody, you are trying to make some sense out of their jurisprudential thinking, and that's what I have come to think about then.

-[00:23:44] M. Margaret McKeown: But, of course, the other thing to remember is that Indian law, as we know it now, which is much more developed, was really an emerging field back then.
-It was not something that was taught in law schools, it was not something that people thought about a lot, and now, of course, Indian law is front and center, both in the Supreme Court and in all of our circuit courts as well.
+[00:23:13] Judge McKeown: But, of course, the other thing to remember is that Indian law, as we know it now, which is much more developed, was really an emerging field back then.
+It was not something that was taught in law schools.
+It was not something that people thought about a lot.
+And now, of course, Indian law is front and center, both in the Supreme Court and in all of our circuit courts as well.

-[00:24:06] Jeffrey Rosen: Judge Sutton, I'm going to ask you to discuss the Morton case in a sec, but I want to read just a few sentences from it 'cause it is so striking, and we love primary text here at the NCC, so here's from Justice Douglas' dissent.
+[00:23:35] Jeffrey Rosen: Judge, I'm gonna ask you to discuss the Morton case in a sec, but I wanna read just a few sentences from it 'cause it is so striking, and we love primary texts here at the NCC.
+So here's from Justice Douglas dissents.
 First he says, "Contemporary public concern for protecting nature's ecological equilibrium should lead to the conferral of standing on environmental object to sue for their own preservation.
-See Stone, Should Trees Have Standing?-Toward Legal Rights for Natural Objects" And he says, "So it should be as respects valleys, alpine meadows, rivers, lakes, estuaries, beaches, rivers, groves of trees, swampland, or even air that feels the destructive pressures of modern technology and modern life."
+See Stone, Should Trees Have Standing?
+Toward Legal Rights for Natural Objects."
+And he says, "So it should be as respects valleys, alpine meadows, rivers, lakes, estuaries, beaches, rivers, groves of trees, swampland, or even air that feels the destructive pressures of modern technology and modern life."
 I'll stop there, but that'll give everyone a great sense of his unusual prose.

-[00:24:53] Jeffrey Rosen: Judge Sutton, what do you make of this remarkable piece, and what is its current influence in the Supreme Court's law of standing, if any?
+[00:24:21] Jeffrey Rosen: Judge Sutton, what do you make of this remarkable piece, and what is its current influence in the Supreme Court's law of standing, if any?

-[00:25:01] Jeffrey Sutton: Well, one thing I want to just bracket, maybe we can come back to, because I want to ask Judge McKeown this, he was such a quick writer and some of his writing really was very really terrific.
-He wasn't known for polishing and polishing, but he had this poetic, lyrical component, and I'd just be curious if she had any thoughts on the source of that because the guy was a really quick writer.
+[00:24:29] Judge Sutton: Well, one thing I wanna just bracket, and maybe we can come back to, because I wanna ask Judge McKeown this ...
+He was such a quick writer, and some of his writing really was very terrific.
+He wasn't known for polishing and polishing, but he had this poetic, lyrical component.
+And I'd just be curious if she had any thoughts on the source of that because the guy was a really quick writer.
 He didn't rely on law clerks.
-He did it all himself, which is, you know, quite impressive.
+He did it all himself, which is quite impressive.